Open menu

 5. Disable Unused Shopping Cart Rules

-It sounds obvious but this tip offers a noticeable performance improvement.
+It sounds obvious, but this tip offers a noticeable performance improvement.
 Apparently, Magento constantly checks for cart price rules before showing you the final amount.
-Naturally, a busy online store will have dozens of unused rules which slow down Magento Cart and Checkout speed.
+Naturally, a busy online store will have dozens of unused rules, which slow down Magento 2 cart and checkout speed.

 Cleaning up all unused active rules offers a nice performance boost to both the Cart and Checkout.
-Just disable them and you are done here.
-Make sure you flush Magento cache to see the improvements.
+Just disable them, and you are done here.
+Make sure you flush the Magento cache to see the improvements.

 6. Truncate Magento Database to Run Faster